mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Pomri, I taught you better than this.
 Everyone in the senate is simply trying to prolong the inevitable while Holragi is hiding the only lead we have to our survival.
 We are in a game of their design and we are playing it whether we want to or not."

   "So what?
-We tell the creator their game sucks, and hope they listen to us?"
+We tell the game masters we aren't playing, and hope they listen to us?"

   "No. We have to make them change the rules."